ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 -   Certificate Revocation List services, including OCSP responders

-1. The MoJ Crypto Custodian reserves the right to audit equipment and processes used in the delivery of PKI Services.
-The MoJ Crypto Custodian requires that all cryptographic components are managed and processed in accordance with HMG Standard IAS4.
+1. The Crypto Custodian reserves the right to audit equipment and processes used in the delivery of PKI Services.
+The Crypto Custodian requires that all cryptographic components are managed and processed in accordance with HMG Standard IAS4.

-2. Any remedial action required by the MoJ Crypto Custodian, to meet the requirements of HMG IAS4. must be agreed and implemented within reasonable timescales set by the MoJ Crypto Custodian.
-"Reasonable timescales" means with sufficient time for the supplier to assess the remediation impact, acquire materials for compliance, test the remediation, and to schedule and deploy the remediation on the production equipment with minimum disruption to MoJ business.
+2. Any remedial action required by the Crypto Custodian, to meet the requirements of HMG IAS4. must be agreed and implemented within reasonable timescales set by the Crypto Custodian.
+"Reasonable timescales" means with sufficient time for the supplier to assess the remediation impact, acquire materials for compliance, test the remediation, and to schedule and deploy the remediation on the production equipment with minimum disruption to business.

 3. The Crypto Custodian may require key escrow of private keys for lawful purposes.
 The Crypto Custodian will specify the means by which key material may be exported, stored and transported.